sisshiki1969/monoruby/README.md

 ## Features

 - Written in Rust from scratch.
 No dependencies on any other Ruby implementations.
 - Fast.
-Currently, monoruby is about 20% faster than ruby3.3.0(preview1)+YJIT in the optcarrot benchmark.
+Currently, monoruby is comparable to ruby3.3.0(preview1)+YJIT in the optcarrot benchmark.
 - Hand-written original parser.
 - Register-based bytecode.
 - Bytecode executor (virtual machine) written in x86-64 assembly (yes, we currently support only x86-64!).